Facing Layoff, An IT Employee Makes A Bold Counteroffer

 I am sorry that you would like to be protected from free market forces, and to charge rates that are MUCH higher than y

 Foreign workers are willing to do a job at a lower salary in most if not all cases b/c the cost of living in their respective countries is a fraction of ours.
 I would be willing to do my job at a fraction of what I am paid currently should that (that being how expensive it is to live here) change.
-It is equally infuriating to me when American companies use loopholes in our ridiculously complicated tax code to shelter revenues in foreign tax shelters to avoid paying taxes while at the same time benefiting fr
+It is equally infuriating to me when American companies use loopholes in our ridiculously complicated tax code to shelter revenues in foreign tax shelters to avoid paying taxes while at the same time benefiting from our infrastructure, emergency services, military, etc..
+Its assholes like you that always spout off about free market this or that, os some companies feduciary responsibilities to it's shareholders blah blah blah... as justification for shitty behavior.

 Re: (Score:2)